Raymond L. Woosley

-Raymond L. Woosley, M.D., Ph.D. is the founding president and chairman of the board for AZCERT, a not-for-profit organization dedicated to improved outcomes from the use of medications.
+Raymond L. Woosley is an American pharmacologist who is the founding president and chairman of the board for AZCERT, a not-for-profit organization dedicated to improved outcomes from the use of medications.
 Prior to leading AZCERT, he was founder and President of Critical Path Institute (C-Path).
 C-Path is an independent, non-profit organization created by the U.S. Food and Drug Administration (FDA) and the University of Arizona to help launch the critical path initiative.
 Previously, he has served as Vice-President for Health Sciences and Dean of the College of Medicine at the University of Arizona.
-He is currently Professor of Medicine and Biomedical Informatics in the University of Arizona College of Medicine - Phoenix, Arizona.
+He is Professor of Medicine and Biomedical Informatics in the University of Arizona College of Medicine - Phoenix, Arizona.

 Background and training

-Dr. Woosley, a native of Bowling Green, Kentucky, received his medical degree from the University of Miami, FL, his doctorate in pharmacology from the University of Louisville, KY, and his bachelor's degree from Western Kentucky University.
+Woosley, a native of Bowling Green, Kentucky, received his medical degree from the University of Miami School of Medicine in Miami, Florida, his doctorate in pharmacology from the University of Louisville, in Louisville, Kentucky, and his bachelor's degree from Western Kentucky University in Bowling Green, Kentucky.

 He served his internship and residency in internal medicine and completed a fellowship in clinical pharmacology at Vanderbilt University.
 He is a Fellow of the American College of Physicians, the American College of Clinical Pharmacology, the American College of Cardiology, and the American Heart Association.

-He is married to Julianne Woosley and has three children, Tyler Woosley Smith, Kristin Woosley Black and Raymond David Woosley.
+He is married to Julianne Woosley and has three children.

 Professional experience

-After completing his Ph.D. training, Dr. Woosley was the first scientist at Meyer Laboratories (now GlaxoSmithKline) from 1968 to 1971.
+Woosley was the first scientist at Meyer Laboratories (now GlaxoSmithKline) from 1968 to 1971.
 He completed medical school, internal medicine, and clinical pharmacology training in 1976 and joined the Clinical Pharmacology faculty at Vanderbilt University Medical School, rising to the rank of professor of Medicine and Pharmacology.
 At Vanderbilt he served as the Associate Director of the NIH-funded General Clinical Research Center (GCRC) and was a founding member of the Vanderbilt Cardiac Arrhythmia Clinical Program.

 In 1988, he was appointed Chairman of the Department of Pharmacology at Georgetown University Medical Center in Washington, D.C.
 During his tenure as Chairman, the Department of Pharmacology became one of the highest ranked pharmacology departments in research funding and received the largest endowment of any pharmacology department in the nation.
 At Georgetown, he founded the Division of Clinical Pharmacology, was Principal Investigator for the NIH-sponsored GCRC, and in 2000, Dr. Woosley was appointed Associate Dean for Clinical Research at Georgetown University.

-In 2001, Dr. Woosley joined the faculty at The University of Arizona as Vice President of the Arizona Health Sciences Center and the Dean of the College of Medicine.
+In 2001, Woosley joined the faculty at The University of Arizona as Vice President of the Arizona Health Sciences Center and the Dean of the College of Medicine.
 He founded Critical Path Institute in 2004 and, in early 2012, he left to be founding President of AZCERT, a new not-for-profit organization dedicated to improved and safe use of medications.